 Compaq has delivered leading server management tools for years.
 As the options and features continue to grow, administrators must determine their server management needs and select which tool provides the optimum solution from a cost:benefit standpoint.
-This brief has used various failure examples with three different server configurations: a server that uses existing baseline tools (Asynchronous Insight Management, ASR, system partition utilities, and Insight Manager), a server that uses IRC, and a server that includes the optional Remote Insight board.
+This brief has used various failure examples with three different server configurations: a server that uses existing baseline tools (Asynchronous Insight Management, ASR, System Partition Utilities, and Insight Manager), a server that uses IRC, and a server that includes the optional Remote Insight Board/PCI.
 Each successive server configuration provides an increasing set of capabilities to remotely access, diagnose, and recover from failures.
-Compaq delivers comprehensive tool sets with integrated functionality that cover the entire scope of server management needs, from a file and print server to a business-critical application server.
+Compaq delivers comprehensive tool sets with integrated functionality that cover the entire scope of server management needs, from file and print servers to business-critical application servers.